 The best vinyl converters not only exhibit the physical features that we looked for, but also provide converted files that sound comparable to the digital download.
 Some of the turntables were also coupled with software that was easy enough for a first-time user to start converting audio with.

-Ion Max is the Top Ten Reviews Gold Award winner.
-This turntable has features that you won't find on the Ion Select or Audio-Technica LP120 such as built-in speakers and a headphone jack.
-The Ion Max also produces high-quality conversions for your LPs.
-The low price tag and extra features give extra intrigue to this converter turntable.
+Ion Archive is the Top Ten Reviews Gold Award winner.
+The Ion Archive produces high-quality conversions for your LPs.
+The low price tag and its features such as built-in speakers are extra incentive to own this turntable.

-The Audio-Technica LP120 is our Bronze Award winner.
-It is more expensive than both Ion models, and it doesn't have built-in speakers or a headphone jack, but the turntable does have turntable features to help produce high-quality conversions.
+The Audio-Technica LP120 is our Silver Award winner.
+It is more expensive than the Ion Archive, and it doesn't have built-in speakers, but the turntable does have turntable features to help produce high-quality conversions.
 The counterweight and antiskate mechanism helps put the right amount of pressure on the needle and keeps the needle from jumping around on the record.
-We found this turntable created conversions with better sound quality than the Ion Max, but not the Ion Select.
 This turntable comes with Audacity software that features audio tools such as noise reduction that EZ Converter doesn't offer.